Hey there!

 What is the time commitment for the program?

 The program requires a significant time commitment, including participation in the Story Lab workshops, one-on-one mentorship, placement within a partner company, and the post-placement digital Story Lab.
-We recommend that you carefully consider your availability before applying.
+While some of this time is flexible and will be negotiated between participants and partner companies, we recommend that you carefully consider your availability before applying.

 Will I be guaranteed work after completing the program?